mczuchnowski/mczuchnowski.github.io/_posts/2015-03-18-amazon-s3-is-for-storing-assets-not-serving-them.md

 layout: post
 title: "Amazon S3 is for storing assets"
 tagline: "CloudFront is for serving them"
+description: "This quick tip is the result of my recent discovery.
+99% of websites I've seen that use Amazon's services (AWS) for storing and serving assets (such as images) use S3 buckets for everything - they upload assets there and then serve those assets from the same bucket.
+Even big players.
+And it's not the most efficient or even the correct way to do this."
 category: quick tips
 tags: [aws]
 ---
 {% include JB/setup %}

-This quick tip is the result of my recent discovery.
-99% of websites I've seen that use Amazon's services (AWS) for storing and serving assets (such as images) use S3 buckets for everything - they upload assets there and then serve those assets from the same bucket.
-Even big players.
-And it's not the most efficient or even the correct way to do this.
+{{ page.description }}
 <!--break-->

 <h2>S3</h2>